Advanced linear algebra

 \begin{definition} Let $N\in\mathbb N$, and consider the algebra $M_N(\mathbb C)$ of complex $N\times N$ matrices, with its normalized trace $tr:M_N(\mathbb C)\to\mathbb C$, given by $tr(A)=Tr(A)/N$. \begin{enumerate} \item We call random variables the self-adjoint matrices $A\in M_N(\mathbb C)$.

 \item The moments of such a variable are the numbers $M_k(A)=tr(A^k)$.

 \item The law of such a variable is the measure given by $M_k(A)=\int_\mathbb Rx^kd\mu_A(x)$. \end{enumerate} \end{definition}

-Here we have normalized the trace, as to have $tr(1)=1$, in analogy with the formula $E(1)=1$ from usual probability.
-By the way, as a piece of advice here, many confusions appear from messing up $tr$ and $Tr$, and it is better ot forget about $Tr$, and always use $tr$.
-With the drawback that if you're a physicist, $tr$ might get messed up in quick handwriting with the reduced Planck constant $\hbar=h/2\pi$.
-However, shall you ever face this problem, I have an advice here too, namely forgetting about $h$, and using $h$ instead of $\hbar$.

-Another comment is that we assumed in (1) that our matrix is self-adjoint, $A=A^*$, with the adjoint matrix being given, as usual, by the formula $(A^*)_{ij}=\bar{A}_{ji}$.
-Why this, because for instance at $N=1$ we would like our matrix, which in the case $N=1$ is a number, to be real, and so we must assume $A=A^*$.
-Of course there is still some discussion here, for instance because you might argue that why not assuming instead that the entries of $A$ are real.
-But let us leave this for later, and in the meantime, just trust me.
-Or perhaps, let us both trust Heisenberg, who was the first intensive user of complex matrices, and who declared that such matrices must be self-adjoint.
-More later.

-Back to work now, what we have in Definition 3.26 looks quite reasonable, but as before with the usual random variables $f\in L^\infty(X)$, some discussion is needed, in order to understand if the law $\mu_A$ exists indeed, and by which mechanism.
+What we have here looks quite reasonable, but as before with the usual random variables $f\in L^\infty(X)$, some discussion is needed, in order to understand if the law $\mu_A$ exists indeed, and by which mechanism.